MinecraftForge/Documentation/docs/tileentities/tesr.md

 A `TileEntityRenderer` or `TER` (previously `TileEntitySpecialRenderer` or `TESR`) is used to render blocks in a way that cannot be represented with a static baked model (JSON, OBJ, B3D, others).
 A tile entity renderer requires the block to have a TileEntity.

+By default OpenGL (via `GlStateManager`) is used to handle rendering in a TER.
+See the OpenGL documentation to learn more.
+It is recommended to use a `TileEntityRendererFast` instead whenever possible.

 Creating a TER
 --------------